Customer: Transit NZ (NZ Transport Agency) Contract type: Design & Construct Location: Waikato, New Zealand

 Construction was undertaken in a highly trafficked environment with over 25,000 vehicles passing through the site daily.
 Constrained by the Waikato River, SH1, and the North Island Main Trunk (NIMT) railway, the project required meticulous planning and programming of work packages.
 Key project challenges included:

-• Complex alignments requiring construction on both vertical and horizontal curves
+- Complex alignments requiring construction on both vertical and horizontal curves

-• Difficult geotechnical conditions with swampy soils.
+- Difficult geotechnical conditions with swampy soils.

 The Solution

-Our team influenced significant design development post contract award to improve constructability outcomes and accelerate the programme.
+Our team influenced significant design development post-contract award to improve constructability outcomes and accelerate the program.
 In collaboration with Transit NZ, the McConnell Dowell team developed solutions to overcome unforeseen soil conditions in the area.
 We worked with our consultants, BBO, to modify retaining walls and bridge design to address instability when a slip plane was uncovered during construction.
 Redesign of the main shear keys, initiated by the construction team, resulted in savings of $500k.
 The team also devised a unique design to maximise concrete pour sizes.
-The project included a New Zealand first with construction of a weathering steel plate bridge bringing significant whole-of-life benefits.
+The project included a New Zealand first with the construction of a weathering steel plate bridge bringing significant whole-of-life benefits.

 Stakeholder Management